karina-y/meteor-jest-stubs/README.md

+# fork notes
+This is a fork of meteor-jest-stubs to add in other meteor packages I use that aren't included in the original.

 # meteor-jest-stubs
 This is a supported fork of [orangecms/jest-meteor-stubs](https://github.com/orangecms/jest-meteor-stubs).
 Please note that, the package name is slightly different than the original one: